yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

   relevant products to the user, except for the fact that the user has not indicated an acceptance of the *completion* or not.

+  To simplify the illustration, the prompt-LLM sequences are merged into the agentic reasoning process where the product information is found.

 <html lang="en">
    <head>
 	 <script src="https://cdnjs.cloudflare.com/ajax/libs/mermaid/8.0.0/mermaid.min.js"></script>